eten-tech/aquifer-api-samples/documentation/resource-content-schema.md

 }
 ```

 As with the heading, the paragraph has an `attr` object with a `dir` property.
-Typically, the reading direction will be the same for all content in a single resource as its tied to the language.
+Typically, the reading direction will be the same for all content in a single resource as it's tied to the language.
 Also like the heading, the `content` is an array of `type` and `text`.
 However, here some parts of the content have different marks.
 If there were no marks, then the `content` length would be 1.

 At position 0 is the first block of regular text.
 Position 1 then has the first mark:
 ```json